Skip to content

 The useful part: the Client Hello is a low-level implementation detail, not a header the scraper chose to set.
 You can put any string you want in the User-Agent field, but you cannot easily change the cipher suite list your TLS library ships with.
 A Python script claiming to be Chrome will get caught the moment the handshake hits the wire.

-JA3 was the first widely adopted TLS fingerprinting method.
-Salesforce engineers published it in January 2019, building on work they had already released on GitHub.
-It takes five fields from the TLS Client Hello (version, accepted ciphers, list of extensions, elliptic curves, and elliptic curve point formats), concatenates them, and MD5-hashes the result into a 32-character fingerprint.
+**JA3.** The first widely adopted TLS fingerprinting method, published by Salesforce engineers in January 2019.
+JA3 takes five fields from the TLS Client Hello (version, accepted ciphers, list of extensions, elliptic curves, and elliptic curve point formats), concatenates them, and MD5-hashes the result into a 32-character fingerprint.
+Input looks like `769,47-53-5-10-49161-49162-49171-49172-50-56-19-4,0-10-11,23-24-25,0`.
+Hash output: `ada70206e40642a3e4461f35503241d5`.

-The math is brutal.
-A single Chrome client sending 16 extensions in randomized order can produce 16 factorial different orderings, roughly 20.9 trillion distinct JA3 hashes from the same browser on the same machine.
-As Stamus Networks put it after measuring the impact, "JA3 has been rendered useless for identifying clients and user agents."
+The method worked for years.
+Then in early 2023, Chrome started randomizing the order of TLS extensions in its Client Hello.
+The math is brutal: a single Chrome client sending 16 extensions in randomized order can produce 16 factorial different orderings, roughly 20.9 trillion distinct JA3 hashes from the same browser on the same machine.
+As Stamus Networks put it, JA3 was rendered useless for identifying clients and user agents.
+Firefox followed with similar randomization.

-FoxIO released JA4 in September 2023 to fix the randomization problem directly.
+**JA4.** FoxIO released JA4 in September 2023 to fix the randomization problem directly.
 The fix is simple: sort the ciphers and extensions alphabetically before hashing.
 Randomized order no longer changes the output because the output never depended on order in the first place.
+JA4 also restructured the fingerprint into an `a_b_c` format with three segments that can be queried independently.
+The `a` segment encodes protocol metadata.
+The `b` segment is a truncated SHA-256 of the sorted cipher list.
+The `c` segment is a truncated SHA-256 of sorted extensions plus signature algorithms.

-JA4 is actually one member of a larger suite.
+**JA4+.** JA4 is one member of a larger suite.
 JA4+ includes JA4S for TLS servers, JA4H for HTTP request patterns, JA4X for X.509 certificate generation, JA4T for TCP stack fingerprints, and JA4SSH for SSH connections.
 Each captures a different layer of the connection, and the segments are designed to be composable.
+By early 2025, JA4 had shipped in Cloudflare and Fastly bot management.

-One caveat the FoxIO team calls out in the spec: a browser's JA4 will shift roughly once a year as its TLS library updates.
+One caveat the FoxIO team calls out in the spec: a browsers JA4 will shift roughly once a year as its TLS library updates.
 Fingerprint databases need to track those updates or they accumulate false positives against the latest Chrome.
-By early 2025, JA4 had shipped in Cloudflare and Fastly bot management, with Akamai and others tracking the format.

 The scale at which TLS fingerprinting operates is easier to show with numbers.
 Cloudflare reports analyzing over 15 million unique JA4 fingerprints per day across more than 500 million user agents and billions of IP addresses (Cloudflare, 2024).
 That is the aggregate signal set a large edge provider pulls from every day.

 The useful part of that dataset is what it says about what is not a browser.
-Out-of-the-box HTTP libraries like Python's requests, Go's `net/http`, and Node's axios all produce TLS handshakes that no real browser would ever send.
+Out-of-the-box HTTP libraries like Pythons requests, Gos `net/http`, and Nodes axios all produce TLS handshakes that no real browser would ever send.
 The cipher order is different.
 The extension set is different.
 GREASE values (the intentionally-invalid bytes Chrome injects to keep middleboxes honest) are missing.
 Session ticket behavior is different.
 You do not need machine learning to catch them.
 A lookup against a handful of known library fingerprints is enough to flag the first packet.

-These are not obscure research tools.
-They ship in the toolchains of commercial scraping services, and the services that use them are measurably hard to block.
 A 2025 UC Davis study tested 20 commercial bot services against two leading detection systems and measured average evasion rates of 52.93% against DataDome and 44.56% against BotD across more than half a million requests (Venugopalan et al., IMC 2025).
+Call that what it is: peer-reviewed data showing that over half of commercial scraping traffic gets through one of the most-deployed bot detection systems in the industry.

-The logic is straightforward.
 A single JA4 hash tells you what software made the connection.
 It does not tell you what that software is doing.
 A forged Chrome fingerprint coming from thousands of residential IPs, hitting hundreds of pages per minute per session, requesting only HTML and skipping every image, is still obviously a bot.
 Just not because of its JA4.
 The fingerprint narrows the search.
 Behavior confirms the verdict.
+Remove any single layer and effectiveness drops.

 See what's crawling your site right now